Jane Beadon: Biography

 Beadon was one of the leading witnesses in the highly publicized divorce case of her stepdaughter and Ian Campbell, 11th Duke of Argyll.
 She presented evidence in court against her stepdaughter on behalf of the duke.
 The duchess counter-petitioned the divorce, accusing Beadon of committing adultery with the duke.
 The duchess dropped her case the day of the hearing due to lack of a witness, and later had to pay a judgment of £25,000 to Beadon, who sued her for libel, slander, and conspiracy to suborn perjury.
 She was the last surviving figure of the divorce case.

 In February 1965, she married Wing Commander Clive Beadon, an officer in the Royal Air Force who was awarded the Distinguished Flying Cross for his service as a bomber pilot in World War II.
 The ceremony took place at Carlton Hall in London.
 The couple honeymooned at her late husband's mansion in Cable Beach, Nassau.
 Commander Beadon died in 1996.

 On 30 June 1999, Beadon was found dead by a maid at her home in Maidenhead, Berkshire.
-She had been in poor health, confined to a wheelchair due to multiple sclerosis.
+She had been in poor health due to multiple sclerosis.